CMDR-WARD/WDED_NAME_GENERATOR/README.md

    ![alt text](https://github.com/CMDR-WARD/WDED_NAME_GENERATOR/blob/master/Media/result.gif)

-   the script will keep refreshing the name until it contains the word you want.
+   The script will keep refreshing the name until it contains your keyword.

 * You can stop the script by pressing TAB in any case.